 the paper used for softwall is a careful blend of new and recycled fibres that bond to form a sturdy matrix.
 It is then coated with a non-toxic fire retardant and structured in layers to create softwall.

-a white powder coated steel strip anchors the magnetic end panel of softwall to any solid surface.
+a steel strip anchors the magnetic end panel of softwall to any solid surface.
 Pairing with a felt handle creates a sliding door evocative of shōji.

 CAD drawings available upon request